Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem

-can be interpreted as the total weight assigned to vertex~$u$.
-Constraints~\eqref{con:LP-italia-spagna_max-w} then imply that, for each $I \in \mathscr{C}$, the variable~$\pi_I$ must be at least as large as the weight $\gamma_u$ for every~$u\in I$.
+When $\tilde{\mathscr{I}} = \mathscr{C}$, as in \citet{san2019new}, Constraints~\eqref{con:LP-italia-spagna_max-w} can be written as and imply that, for each $I \in \mathscr{C}$, the variable~$\pi_I$ must be at least as large as the weight $\gamma_u$ for every~$u\in I$.
 In this interpretation, each variable~$\pi_I$ represents then the weight of the independent set~$I$, and the objective function~\eqref{obj:LP-italia-spagna_splitting} computes the total weight across all independent sets in the coloring~$\mathscr{C}$.
 Then we have:

-Note that the upper bound employed in the branch-and-bound algorithm of \citet{san2019new} corresponds to a heuristic solution of Model~\eqref{form:LP-italia-spagna}, computed on subgraphs generated during the branching process.
+Note that the upper bound employed in the branch-and-bound algorithm of \citet{san2019new} corresponds to a heuristic solution of Model~\eqref{form:LP-italia-spagna}, where $\tilde{\mathscr{I}}$ is a suitably defined vertex coloring $\mathscr{C}$, and it is computed on subgraphs generated during the branching process.
 The proposed heuristic procedure is designed to reduce the computational effort while computing good-quality upper bounds.
 In contrast, in this paper we focus on evaluating the strength of the upper bound itself.
-To this end, we consider optimal solutions of Model~\eqref{form:LP-italia-spagna}, corresponding to the best possible upper bounds within this family.
+To this end, we consider $\OSBound$, which corresponds to the best possible upper bound within this family.